Buttigieg brother-in-law rips candidate, accuses campaign of misrepresenting family's past

 He echoed that sentiment to the Examiner: “You can’t change that.
 Just because we have a disagreement doesn’t change that.”

 Glezman said that while Chasten left the house after coming out, “there was nothing on the family end that said he had to leave.”
 He also rejected the idea that the family was poor, and claimed Chasten is playing the “victim card” for political gain.
+The Post article says how their father, Terry Glezman, grew up poor and the Glezman's "made a living and not much more" during most of Chasten's childhood.

 “The story makes it look as if he came from nothing, a poor family,” he said.
 “Chasten had everything, from cell phones paid for, car insurance paid for.”